 Salestein was our first stop.
 It is a huge, modern winery with an art gallery, a chapel and even a posada on site.
 We toured the facility and got to taste some wines in the cellar.

-At our last winery, O. Fournier, we had a five course meal with wine (of course!) against a beautiful backdrop.
+At our last winery, O. Fournier, we had a six course meal with wine (of course!) against a beautiful backdrop.

-Following our meal, we were taken on a quick tour of the facility and shockingly, we immediately passed out on the car ride home.
+Following our meal, we were taken on a quick tour of the winery.